.Benvenuti!The definitive site for Sicilian travel, history, arts, culture and more.

 How do I get to the city from the airport?

 Unless somebody is meeting you at the airport, you'll have three choices: bus, train (in Palermo), taxi or rental car.
 The Palermo airport is about a thirty minute drive from the city; the Catania airport is about twenty minutes from Catania.
 Buses depart about every thirty minutes until around 10:00 PM, and are less frequent after that hour.
 Departures from Catania airport are less frequent generally, but there's usually a departure every forty-five or sixty minutes during the day.
-Fares are about €5.00.
+Fares are about €6.00.
 Trains depart for Palermo from that city's airport once every hour between around 6 AM and midnight, stopping at the Notarbartolo and central train stations in Palermo.
 The Palermo buses stop in the city at Via Lazio and then Piazza Ruggero Settimo (Politeama Theatre) before proceeding to the central train station; the Catania buses go near the city center, but not necessarily through it, before proceeding to the large piazza near the train station, which itself is not very far from the center of town.
-For further bus departure information, telephone in Palermo 091-586351, or in Catania 095-536170.
+From Catania's airport there are also buses for Taormina.

-From either airport, fixed fares for taxi travel to the center of town are less than €50.00.
+From either airport, fixed fares for taxi travel to the center of town are less than €50.00, though Catania's airport is much nearer the city.
 Rates vary, with evening fares being slightly higher than the daytime ones.
+To avoid misunderstandings and possible price gouging, ask to know the fare price before entering the taxi.

 Car rental agencies are located at both airports.
 Reservations are suggested, especially during the busy summer months.
 Most of the airport car rental services have branches in the cities as well.
 Please note that most available automobiles have manual, rather than automatic, transmissions.

 Some trains from Rome and Naples go directly to Sicily, which means you won't have to change trains along the way.
-If, however, your train's ultimate destination is Reggio Calabria, you'll have to get off at a small locality called Villa San Giovanni (about 15 minutes before Reggio) and take a ferry across the Strait to Messina to the railway station there.
+If, however, your train's ultimate destination is Reggio Calabria, you'll have to get off at a small locality called Villa San Giovanni (about 15 minutes before the city of Reggio) and take a ferry across the Strait to Messina to the railway station there.
 The ferry service is on the lower level of the train station; the crossing takes about 30 minutes.
 (In the event of a ferry strike, you may be able to travel via hydrofoil with one of the operators near the station.)
 If you're coming by train, you're probably arriving from Rome, Naples or Bari.
 It takes an hour or more to transport the train onto a ferry at the Strait of Messina, cross the Strait, and unload it in Sicily.
 A faster (InterCity) train will arrive in Palermo from Messina in about three hours.
 The stretch from Messina to Catania takes half as long.
 Within Sicily, we generally recommend trains for travel along the coasts, or for certain inland trips of less than ninety minutes' duration, and then only to major cities or towns located near their respective stations.
 This means the lines: Palermo to Termini Imerese to Cefalù, Messina to Taormina to Catania to Siracusa, Palermo to Agrigento, and vice versa.

 Once you arrive in larger cities, we suggest that you purchase a detailed city map, available from most newsstands.
 Various local bus routes depart from the train stations (local buses are orange), but as these are indicated by street, you'll have to know precisely where you want to go if you wish to arrive (at your hotel or anywhere else) without a lot of unnecessary hassle.